guillaumematton/pouler-3D/README.md

 1/2/3/4/5 : weapon selection
 Lshift : sprint
 escape : pause (in game)
-enter : resume (in options and pause menu)
+enter : resume (in options and pause menu), go back to the main menu (in the win screen)

 (this layout was made for AZERTY keyboards)